Supreme Court upholds Biden rule requiring serial numbers and background checks for ghost guns

-WASHINGTON — (AP) — The Supreme Court on Wednesday upheld a Biden administration regulation on the nearly impossible-to-trace weapons called ghost guns, clearing the way for continued serial numbers, background checks and age verification requirements to buy them in kits online.
+WASHINGTON — (AP) — The Supreme Court on Wednesday upheld a Biden administration regulation on the nearly impossible-to-trace weapons called ghost guns, clearing the way for continued serial numbers, background checks and age verification requirements for buying the kits online.

-Seven justices joined the opinion, authored by Justice Neil Gorsuch, upholding the rule.
-Two justices, Clarence Thomas and Samuel Alito, dissented.
+The 7-2 opinion found that existing gun laws allow regulation of the kits increasingly linked to crime.
+It comes after President Donald Trump ordered a review of federal gun policy that could undermine or reverse regulations championed by his predecessor.

-Ghost gun sales have grown exponentially since kits that let people build them easily at home came into the market, Gorsuch wrote.
-"Some home hobbyists enjoy assembling them.
-But criminals also find them attractive," he said.
+Sales of the homemade firearms grew exponentially as kits allowing for easy at-home building came into the market, Justice Neil Gorsuch wrote in the majority opinion.
+“Some home hobbyists enjoy assembling them.
+But criminals also find them attractive,” he said.

 The number of ghost guns found at crime scenes around the country has also soared, according to federal data.
-They rose from fewer than 1,700 recovered by law enforcement in 2017 to more than 27,000 in 2023, according to Justice Department data.
+Fewer than 1,700 were recovered by law enforcement in 2017, but that number grew to 27,000 in 2023, according to Justice Department data.

 Since the federal rule was finalized, though, ghost gun numbers have flattened out or declined in several major cities, including New York, Los Angeles, Philadelphia and Baltimore, according to court documents.
 Manufacturing of miscellaneous gun parts also dropped 36% overall, the Justice Department has said.